 Take a Test Ride

-If possible, take a testbuying a used bike ride: it is always the best ally in making the right decisions.
+If possible, take a test ride: it is always the best ally in making the right decisions.
 Without a real test ride (not the walk in the garage), it is impossible to make a serious evaluation of the bike, so if you can’t get it, be wary.